Business Studies & Spanish

 Leaving Certificate General Entry Requirements

-To qualify for admission to an honours degree course at the University you must:
+To qualify for admission to an honours degree course at the University applicants must:

-1 meet the minimum entry requirements (see above).
+1 meet the minimum entry requirements (see below).

 To be considered for admission to a degree course at the University applicants must:

-› Present six subjects, three of which must be at grade 5 or above on higher Leaving Certificate papers or at least grade 5 in the University matriculation examination.
+Present six subjects, three of which must be at grade 5 or above on higher Leaving Certificate papers.

 The six subjects above must include:

-› A pass in Latin and a pass in a subject other than a language.
+A pass in a language other than English.

 Notes: